-All proceeds from product goes to Rehema House in Nairobi, Kenya.
-Rehema House allocates a portion (25%) of the funds it receives from the items sold for the future sustainability of each girl.
-The other 75% is retained for daily operations (rent, payroll, etc).
+Rehema House allocates a portion (25%) of the funds it receives from the product sales for the future sustainability of each girl.
+The remainder goes to the monthly budget in Kenya.

 Two-Four Year Program: Although we will help each of our residents with an individual exit plan upon graduation, this is our overall framework for our girls

-Monthly dinners will be the setting for graduates to check-in on their progress, access needs, offer guidance.
-They will also pick up a monthly stipend from their account at Rehema House for their business, education, living expenses, school fees.
+Social worker will check-in on their progress, access needs, offer guidance.
+Mercy House will continue to pay school fees or for them to start a business if they complete our programs.
 There will also be the option to continue producing items and exporting them to be sold in the U.S.

 About half of our girls, have a home to return to in the slum.
-They came into our home because they had no other options, but our goal is to help reintegrate them back into their family IF this is a possibiilty after two to four years.
-The other half of our girls (first set of 8) don't have a home to return, so in these special cases, we will offer much more assistance.
-But all of our girls are part of Rehema forever and we will help them for as long as possible.
+They came into our home because they had no other options, but our goal is to help reintegrate them back into their family IF this is a possibiilty after several years.
+Some residents don't have a home to return, so in these special cases, we will offer more assistance.